zinked/zinked.github.io/index.markdown

 <div class="container">
   <div class="column">
     <img src="folder/portrait.jpg"
-    style="float: left; margin-right: 10px;" />
+    style="float: left; margin-right: 30px;" />
   </div>
   <div class="column">
+ Welcome to my website. <br>
-Post-Doc at the <a href="https://www.economics.ku.dk/">Department of Economics, University of Copenhagen</a>. <br>
+ I am a political economist studying social exclusion and currently employed as a Post-Doc at the <a href="https://www.economics.ku.dk/">Department of Economics, University of Copenhagen</a>. <br>
 </div>
 </div>

-I am a political economist studying social exclusion.
 My most recent work is focused on Ukrainian refugees in Denmark.
 In my PhD thesis, I have studied political participation of women in Tanzania, redistribution of political power in Tunisia after the Arab Uprisings, and evaluated Denmark’s public housing policies.
 Methodologically, I am an applied microeconometrician.
 I have worked with Danish register data, collected my own survey data, web-scraped and analyzed text